trainline/environment-manager/docs/app-install/cloud-formation.md

     1. Edit [EnvironmentManagerCommonResources.template][EnvironmentManagerCommonResources.template]; allow each child account to assume `roleInfraEnvironmentManagerAuditWriter` (see comments in file)
     1. Edit [EnvironmentManagerCommonResources.template][EnvironmentManagerCommonResources.template]; allow `roleInfraDynamoStreamReplica` to assume `roleInfraDynamoStreamReplicaWriter` in each child account (see comments in file)
     1. Edit [EnvironmentManagerMasterResources.template][EnvironmentManagerMasterResources.template]; allow `roleInfraEnvironmentManager` to assume `roleInfraEnvironmentManagerChild` in each child account (see comments in file)
-1. Create a new CloudFormation stack using [EnvironmentManagerCommonResources.template]
+1. Create a new CloudFormation stack using [EnvironmentManagerCommonResources.template][EnvironmentManagerCommonResources.template]
-1. Once the previous stack has been created, create a new CloudFormation stack using [EnvironmentManagerMasterResources.template]
+1. Once the previous stack has been created, create a new CloudFormation stack using [EnvironmentManagerMasterResources.template][EnvironmentManagerMasterResources.template]
 1. If the master account is also a child account i.e. it will deploy services to itself, follow the instructions below.

 ### Child Account